RunningLight/RunningLight.github.io/docs/home.md

 ---
 layout: docs
 title: Welcome
-next_section: packages-debian
+next_section: installation-overview
 permalink: /docs/home/
 ---

-This documentation is to help users and developers get started.
-It will cover topics such as installing packages, setting up a development environment, and community participation.
+This documentation is intended to help users and developers get started.
+It covers topics such as installing packages, setting up a development environment, and community participation.
+Advanced topics such as building a custom realtime kernel are not covered.

-Please browse the topics in the navigation bar on the right.
-Quick links are provided for convenience below.
+Feel free to browse the topics in the navigation bar on the right, but it is recommended to read through them sequentially at least once.
+Quick links to other useeful sources of information are provided for convenience below.

 ## Community links